Summer internship program supports local workforce while helping students

-WARREN, Ohio (WKBN) – A summer internship program that changes young lives and the local community is back for its fourth year.
+WARREN, Ohio (WYTV) – A summer internship program that changes young lives and the local community is back for its fourth year.

 Inspiring Minds in Warren is gearing up for the annual Summer Career Development Program.
 It’s for students ages 18 to 26 who are looking to start a career.